A list of papers, with a touch of the central messages, is below. Click through the links for a PDF of the paper.

 5. Trust or Stigmatization?
 Evidence From De-Anonymizing Social Media in China with Yiqian Wang and Ziang Xiao; new draft coming soon!

-Anonymity protects the freedom of speech whereas burgeoning misinformation from anonymous sources compels platforms to promote identity transparency.
+Anonymity protects the freedom of speech whereas burgeoning misinformation from anonymous sources urge platforms to practice identity transparency.
 Leveraging recent Chinese social media regulations and text analysis advancements, we find that reduced anonymity substantially decreases politically marginalized groups' representation.
 We motivate our empirical results using a theoretical framework and investigate how the intergroup gap in media biases affects participation in social media.
 Our findings highlight that, under media biases, identity transparency intensifies political polarization.

 How does present bias affect households' refinancing decisions?
 We first characterize the closed-form solution of the optimal refinancing threshold for present-biased households, and then use the data of U.S. mortgage refinance choices and matched household demographics to explain refinancing inaction that was not captured well in classic models.